Multifunction Copier vs Desktop Printer: Which is Best for Your Client?

 If your client’s business has simple, low-volume printing needs with an emphasis on privacy and security, personal desktop printers may be sufficient.

-But once a business grows large enough to require a high volume of printing, copying, faxing, and scanning, the multifunction copier is often the superior choice in terms of functionality and long-term costs.
+However, once a business grows large enough to require a high volume of printing, copying, faxing, and scanning, the multifunction copier is often the superior choice in terms of functionality and long-term costs.

 Here at Print Partner, we strive to give your clients everything they need to have a smooth print experience.
 When partnering with us, we ensure that your clients’ print is secure, efficient, cost-effective, and suits their needs.